QBSD: Quartile-Based Seasonality Decomposition for Cost-Effective RAN KPI Forecasting: Results and Discussion

-In a practical scenario for telecom systems, for example, a cellular network composed of at least 2000 cells, each cell is characterized by at least 100 KPIs (and even goes above 300 KPIs).
-In such a system, if anomaly detection is to be applied, there needa to be context-sensitive models deployed for each of these KPIs for each cell.
-This setup leads to deploying at least 200,000 models that should do both forecasting and decomposition in addition to anomaly detection.
+In a practical scenario, for example, a cellular network composed of at least 3500 cells, each cell is characterized by at least 100 KPIs (and even goes above 300 KPIs).
+In such a system, if anomaly detection is to be applied, there needs to be context-sensitive models deployed for each of these KPIs for each cell.
+This setup leads to deploying at least 350,000 models that should do both forecasting and decomposition in addition to anomaly detection.
 The computational workload would be immense to consider models such as N-BEATS, XGBoost or LightGBM.
+The empirical evaluations for runtimes are shared in the Appendix (Table~\ref{tab:runtime}).
 Not only do these methods incur considerable computational costs, but they also have a much higher space complexity compared to QBSD.
-Table~\ref{tab:runtime} shows that QBSD has a statistically shorter runtime than the rest of the methods compared.
-In the observation considering the KPI dataset, QBSD was over 10 times faster than LightGBM, over 25 times faster than XGBoost, and over 22,000 times faster than N-BEATS.
-These algorithms have a time complexity involving a product of multiple variables depending on the hyperparameter configuration.
 The marginal benefits the algorithms provide in accuracy cannot satisfy the additional cost in computational complexity.
 Therefore, in a real-world application, one must make a fair trade-off in accuracy-based metrics for a performance gain in cost.
+For instance, \cite{ath-paper} shows how the accuracy provided by QBSD is sufficient to provide cleaner residuals for reliable detection of network anomalies.